 Everyone is at risk for gum disease, but it usually occurs after age 30.
 Smoking is one of the most significant risk factors.
 Diabetes and dry mouth also increase your risk.
 The symptoms include bad breath, red, swollen, tender, or bleeding gums, sensitive teeth, and painful chewing.

-The two major stages of gum disease are gingivitis and periodontitis.
+There are two major stages of gum disease: gingivitis and periodontitis.
 Regular dental check-ups along with brushing at least twice a day and flossing daily play an important role in preventing gum disease.
 You should see your dentist if you have any signs of gum disease so you can get treatment to prevent further complications, such as tooth loss.

 Oral cancer is a serious and deadly disease that affects millions of people.
-The Oral Cancer Foundation estimates that someone in the United States dies every hour from oral cancer, but it is often curable if diagnosed and treated in the early stages.
+In fact, the Oral Cancer Foundation estimates that someone in the United States dies every hour from oral cancer, but it is often curable if diagnosed and treated in the early stages.
 It is most often seen in people over the age of 40.